1917 Auckland Rugby League season: Retired Players Fund Benefit Match

-Challenge Match
+Challenge match

+The City club challenged Ponsonby to a match which the later side accepted.

 Mackrell Memorial

-On 8 September a combined match was played between Ponsonby-Shore and Newton-City with the proceeds devoted to a memorial to the late William Mackrell.
-This was a premonition of the future with City and Newton several decades later actually combining clubs.
+On 8 September a combined match was played between Ponsonby-Shore and Newton-City with the proceeds devoted to a memorial to the late William Mackrell who had died on July 15 as a result of a paralytic seizure aged 35.
+He had played for Newton from 1909 to 1912 and played 7 games for Auckland and 17 for New Zealand.
+The match raised £25 for the fund which were contributions from spectators as no gate charge could be held due to the lack of fencing around Victoria Park.
+The combined City and Newton side was a premonition of the future with City and Newton merging in the late 1940s to become "City Newton", and later adopting the "City Newton Dragons" name.

 Gala match in the Auckland Domain

 On 15 September a gala day was held with Rugby League and Football (“Association”) played to raise money for the RSA.
 It was declared a success and 200 pounds was raised.
 The match was played between Ponsonby United who had won the league championship and a combined team from the remainder of the clubs in the senior grade (City Rovers, Newton Rangers, and North Shore Albions).
-The combined team won by 26 to 21.
+The combined team (wearing maroon) won by 26 to 21 after the scores were tied 21-21 late in the match.
+Ernie Bailey, the veteran North Shore forward struggled across the line and Bill Davidson the young City star converted the try to give the combined team the win.
+Charles Webb the veteran halfback made his first appearance for Ponsonby in the season and played well.
 The day also featured a sprint race between 6 players from the senior teams.
-It was won by Nicholson of the North Shore Albions.
-A ‘house match’ was also played between Hobson Hotel and Thompson and Hill's which Hobson Hotel won by 23 points to 3.
+It was won by Cyril Nicholson, the winger for North Shore Albions with Keenan placing second.
+A 'house match' was also played between Hobson Hotel and Thompson and Hill's which Hobson Hotel won by 23 points to 3.
+The City 4th Grade team played an Ellerslie Jockeys side and won 16-0.

-Exhibition matches
+City and Ponsonby United played an exhibition match on 24 September at Victoria Park.
+The City club applied for permission to reinstate Maurice Wetherill as he had been suspended for the remainder of the season after misconduct in a recent 4th grade side.
+The league granted permission and he played in the five eight position and played well.